awsdocs/aws-directory-service-admin-guide/doc_source/ad_connector_mfa.md

-# Enable Multi\-Factor Authentication for AD Connector<a name="ad_connector_mfa"></a>
+# Enable multi\-factor authentication for AD Connector<a name="ad_connector_mfa"></a>

 You can enable multi\-factor authentication for AD Connector when you have Active Directory running on\-premises or in EC2 instances\.
-For more information about using multi\-factor authentication with AWS Directory Service, see [AD Connector Prerequisites](prereq_connector.md)\.
+For more information about using multi\-factor authentication with AWS Directory Service, see [AD Connector prerequisites](prereq_connector.md)\.

 **Note**
 Multi\-factor authentication is not available for Simple AD\.
 However, MFA can be enabled for your AWS Managed Microsoft AD directory\.
-For more information, see [Enable Multi\-Factor Authentication for AWS Managed Microsoft AD](ms_ad_mfa.md)\.
+For more information, see [Enable multi\-factor authentication for AWS Managed Microsoft AD](ms_ad_mfa.md)\.

 **To enable multi\-factor authentication for AD Connector**